Ciara

 Ciara came to SAFE in May of 2023 as part of a 7 horse owner surrender situation in the Gig Harbor area.
 She, along with her 6 herd mates, were living in poor conditions, surrounded by broken panels, standing in deep mud, without clean water.

 Ciara had likely had some handling before arriving at SAFE, but it left her reluctant to get caught and rather ‘stuck’ in her feet.
-But she is a quick learner, and has already made huge strides in her learning, including seeing the vet for vaccines and getting her feet trimmed.
+But she is a quick learner, and was able to see the vet and farrier not too long after her arrival.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.